Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Evaluation

 \subsection{Assessment Methodology}

-To effectively assess risks, we need to understand the likelihood of a vulnerability being exploited, as well as the impact of the exploitation on the confidentiality, integrity, or availability of agent interactions.
-In the context of multi-agent systems and protocol interoperability, "likelihood" refers to the probability of a protocol flaw, weak authentication scheme, or misconfigured token being exploited.
-"Impact" refers to the potential severity of the resulting damage, for example, risks such as unauthorized access to data, disruption of service, privilege escalation, or agent impersonation.

-Following the NIST SP 800-30 \cite{ross2012guide} risk assessment methodology and ISO/IEC 27005:2022 \cite{iso27005_2022}, this study adopts the standard risk formula:

-where R is the overall risk, L is the probability of a threatening event, and I is defined as the magnitude of impact.
-The formula is popular in cybersecurity evaluation systems (e.g., \cite{baseri2025evaluation}), which has been applied here to evaluate risks in the communication protocols of AI agents.
+Based on NIST SP 800-30, risk assessment involves five tasks, including (1) identifying threat sources, (2) identifying vulnerabilities that may result from those threat sources and events, (3) determining the likelihood of their occurrence, (4) determining the magnitude of impact for each vulnerability, and finally (5) assessing risk values for the identified threats.
+Figure \ref{fig: RiskAssessment} shows the risk assessment framework that is adopted in this work.

 In this analysis, we employed a qualitative risk assessment approach as the rationale of NIST SP 800-30.
 All the variables will be rated on a three-level scale, where Low will be rated for rare frequency or minor impact, Medium will be rated for partial and moderate level, and High will be rated for frequent and severe effects.
 This method is analytical and enables qualitative reasoning across protocols.
 In order to achieve consistency between various architectures of AI agent communication protocols, qualitative risk levels (high, medium, low) are determined based on protocol-independent reference metrics and not protocol-dependent baselines.
-In particular, likelihood ratings are conditional on observable factors, like level of exposure, ease of exploitation, and propagation potential, whereas impact ratings are conditional on the measure of loss of control, blast radius across agents, and recovery complexity.
-These standard metrics are mapped onto the architectural mechanisms of each protocol (e.g., agent-tool invocation, agent-agent negotiation, or policy-based delegation), and therefore, a given qualitative level would have similar security implications across protocols and lifecycle phases.
-Consequently, a medium rating in one protocol, like A2A, would have the identical severity of a common interpretation of an MCP of the same severity, even where the underlying attack vectors differ.